trulfos/mactempo/README.md

 ## Development

-Pull requests are welcome, but do ensure all tests are running and that new tests are added for the new functionality and bug fixes.
+Pull requests are welcome, but do ensure
+    * all tests are running and that new
+    * tests are added for the new functionality and bug fixes, and
+    * there are no lint errors.

 ### Running the tests